bleafman/spicy-readme-graphics/README.md

 **AND/OR**

 A willingness to use Google and figure stuff out as you go.
-Also know as ["technical sophistication"](https://medium.com/@jajoosam/technical-sophistication-d33a88650032).
+Also known as ["technical sophistication"](https://medium.com/@jajoosam/technical-sophistication-d33a88650032).

 ### Getting started